trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 .. warning::

+    Unless :ref:`hive-security-metastore-impersonation` is enabled,
-    The principal specified by ``hive.metastore.client.principal`` must have sufficient privileges to remove files and directories within the ``hive/warehouse`` directory.
+    the principal specified by ``hive.metastore.client.principal`` must have sufficient privileges to remove files and directories within the ``hive/warehouse`` directory.
 If the principal does not, only the metadata will be removed, and the data will continue to consume disk space.